 Clean lines, geometric shapes, and bright colors characterize Art Deco glass from the Huchthausen Collection in this exhibition organized by the Museum of Glass, Tacoma, Washington.
 Emerging in contrast to Art Nouveau’s ornate style amid World War I austerity, Art Deco glass fell out of favor after World War II, and regained popularity in the 1970s.
 Glass by iconic Art Deco studios comprises the collection of David Huchthausen, a glass artist with Wisconsin roots whose work altered the history of contemporary glass.

-Art Deco Glass from the David Huchthausen Collection was organized by the Museum of Glass, Tacoma, Washington.
+Art Deco Glass from the David Huchthausen Collection was organized by Museum of Glass, Tacoma, Washington.

-Thanks to the members, donors, grantors, and sponsors who support exhibition and programs.
+Thanks to the members, donors, grantors, and sponsors who support exhibitions and programs.
+UMR is the presenting sponsor of Art Deco Glass from the Huchthausen Collection.
 Exhibitions and programs are supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
-Marketing supported in part by City of Wausau Room Tax funds.
-Support for hands-on art-making supplies comes from Wilmington Trust and the M&T Charitable Foundation.
+Marketing is supported in part by City of Wausau Room Tax funds.
+Media support comes from Wisconsin Public Radio.
+Support for Art Kits and hands-on art-making supplies comes from the Bell Family Charitable Foundation and the George Kress Foundation.